 - Elements of shading, depth, and 3D effects

+Think of new school as having a character or scene from a comic book tattooed to your body.
+It’s a heavily stylised tattoo design but keeps to the older feel of classic Americana; not quite neo-traditional which leans towards the abstract.
 New school tattoos veer off the beaten path of flash walls and towards experimental designs in graffiti, hip hop, and pop art.

-Choose this style if you wish to put a creative spin on your piece while honouring tradition.
+Choose this tattoo style if you wish to put a creative spin on your piece while honouring tradition.

+The main difference between classic Americana tattoos and neo-traditional tattoos comes down to the use of colours and a broader range of motifs.
 With traditional ink you’re limited to anchors and mermaids, but with neo-traditional pieces you can ink pretty much anything you want from animals to florals.

 Impress your friends by knowing the difference: